Learning Soft Constraints From Constrained Expert Demonstrations: Introduction

-We propose a novel method for ICL that learns cumulative soft constraints from expert demonstrations while assuming that the reward function is known.
-More precisely, we adopt the framework of constrained Markov decision processes, where an agent seeks to maximize expected cumulative rewards subject to constraints on the expected cumulative value of constraint functions.
+To formulate our method, we adopt the framework of constrained Markov decision processes (CMDP) \citep{altman1999constrained}, where an agent seeks to maximize expected cumulative rewards subject to constraints on the expected cumulative value of constraint functions.
 While previous work in constrained RL focuses on finding an optimal policy that respects known constraints, we seek to learn the constraints based on expert demonstrations.
-We adopt an approach similar to IRL, but the goal is to learn the constraint functions instead of the the reward function.
-To our knowledge, this is the first work that learns soft cumulative constraint functions bounded in expectations.
-In practice, soft constraints can take into account noise in sensor measurements and possible violations in expert demonstrations.
-Our contributions can be summarized as follows:
+We adopt an approach similar to IRL, but the goal is to learn the constraint functions instead of the reward function.

-\begin{itemize} \item We propose a novel formulation and method for ICL.
-Our approach works with continuous state-action spaces and can learn arbitrary Markovian constraint functions represented by flexible neural networks.
-To the best of our knowledge, our method is the first to learn cumulative soft constraints bounded in expectation as in constrained MDPs. \item We demonstrate our approach by learning constraint functions in various synthetic environments, and a driving environment based on real world highway driving data. \end{itemize}
+\textbf{Contributions.} Our contributions can be summarized as follows: (a) We propose a novel formulation and method for ICL.
+Our approach works with any state-action spaces (including continuous state-action spaces) and can learn arbitrary constraint functions represented by flexible neural networks.
+To the best of our knowledge, our method is the first to learn \textit{cumulative soft constraints} (such constraints can take into account noise in sensor measurements and possible violations in expert demonstrations) bounded in expectation as in constrained MDPs. (b) We demonstrate our approach by learning constraint functions in various synthetic environments, \reb{robotics environments} and real world highway driving \reb{scenarios}.

 The paper is structured as follows.
 Section~\ref{sec:background} provides some background about IRL and ICL.
-Section~\ref{sec:related-work} summarizes previous work about ICL.
+Section~\ref{sec:related-work} summarizes previous work about constraint learning.
 Section~\ref{sec:approach} describes our new technique to learn cumulative soft constraints from expert demonstrations.
-Section~\ref{sec:experiments} demonstrates the approach in synthetic environments as well as real data from human highway driving.
+Section~\ref{sec:experiments} demonstrates the approach \reb{for} synthetic environments \reb{and discusses the results (\textit{more results are provided in Appendix \ref{appendix-discussion}})}.
 Finally, Section~\ref{sec:conclusion} concludes by discussing limitations and future work.